-The Improving Professional Practice and Service Delivery through Education and Leadership (IPPSDEL) research theme led by Professor Jeremy Brown, Professor John Sandars and Dr Axel Kaehne has two main streams of work.
-A Service Level Agreement (SLA) with Health Education England (HEE) North West (NW) (44k) running from April 2017 to March 2018 funds projects within these 2 work streams.
+The Improving Professional Practice and Service Delivery through Education and Leadership (IPPSDEL) research theme led by Professor Jeremy Brown, Professor John Sandars and Dr Axel Kaehne has three main streams of work.
+A Service Level Agreement (SLA) Health Education England (HEE) North (50k) running from April 2018 to March 2019 and various external funding funds projects within these 3 work streams.

 Focusing on the life span of professional development with a focus on coping at times of transition.
 Funded projects are listed below:

 An evaluation is being undertaken in collaboration with Aintree University Hospitals NHS Foundation Trust (led by Dr Peter Groom, Consultant Anaesthetist) exploring anaesthetic trainees’ ability and confidence to perform an emergency surgical cricothythoidotomy after the implementation of a collaboratice anesthetic and surgical training programme (CICO).

 This project is funded by the Difficult Airways Society and the Mersey School of Anaesthesia (£2,970 to EHU).

 A trans-disciplinary research project funded under the HEENW SLA is being undertaken entitled Enhancing professional performance in challenging environments (ENHANce) (Professor John Sandars, Professor Jeremy Brown, Dr Andrew Levy and Professor Paresh Wankhade).
 The research adopts insights from performance and ecological psychology to both understand and develop theory-driven approaches to improving performance.

 Moen, JM Brown, A. Kaehne (2018) Exploration of ‘perception of self’ as medical leader: does perception of self require a paradigm shift from clinician to clinical leader?https://bmjleader.bmj.com/content/2/3/103